cloudify-cosmo/docs.getcloudify.org/content/install_maintain/installation/installing-cluster.md

         # If true, client SSL certificates will need to be supplied for database connections
         ssl_client_verification: false

-    rabbitmq:
-        username: '<username you configured for queue management on rabbit>'
-        password: '<strong password you configured for queue management on rabbit>'
-        ca_path: '<path to ca certificate>'
-        cluster_members:
-            <short host name of rabbit server 1- e.g. using 'hostname -s'>:
-                default: <private ip of rabbit server 1>
-            <short host name of rabbit server 2>:
-                default: <private ip of rabbit server 2>
-            <short host name of rabbit server 3>:
-                default: <private ip of rabbit server 3>

     # In case you use a load-balancer, you would need to specify its private IP
     # in order for the different agents to connect to it.
+    agent:
         networks:
             load-balancer: <load-balancer private IP address>

     ssl_inputs:
         ca_cert_path: '<path to ca certificate>'
-        external_ca_cert_path: '<path to ecternal ca certificate for this server, can be the same one as ca_cert_path>'
+        external_ca_cert_path: '<path to external ca certificate for this server, can be the same one as ca_cert_path>'

         #If you set 'ssl_client_verification' under 'postgresql_client' to true
         postgresql_client_cert_path: '<path to cert for this server>'